 OSHA Releases Guidance on Restroom Access for Transgender Employees

 The Occupational Safety and Health Administration (OSHA) requires employers to provide all employees with easy access to clean restrooms.
-In response to increasing concerns and confusion over requests from transgender employees to use restrooms specific to the gender with which they identify, OSHA, citing its “Sanitation Standard” as its authority, has released “A Guide to Restroom Access for Transgender Workers.”
+In response to increasing concerns and confusion over requests from transgender employees to use restrooms specific to the gender with which they identify, OSHA, citing its “Sanitation Standard” as its authority.

 Problems arise, according to OSHA, when an employer restricts restroom access for transgender employees.
 For instance, employers sometimes require transgender employees to use the bathroom specific to the sex of the employee at birth but not the gender with which the employee identifies.
 OSHA says that this leads to employees feeling afraid for their physical safety by having to use a restroom in which they do not feel comfortable.
 Another problem arises when employers require transgender employees to only use gender-neutral bathrooms.
 OSHA says this leads to employees feeling that they are singled out and treated differently.
 According to OSHA, if employees are afraid or uncomfortable in using a particular restroom, they might avoid using the restroom while at work altogether, creating serious health concerns.